ryanpfalz/azdo-api-mi-auth/README.md

     - On success, you will see the message, "Pipeline run started".
 If you navigate to the Pipeline in Azure DevOps, you will see a new run.

-12. You may now POST to the Function app URL from any other service.
+12. You may now POST to the Function app URL from any other service to initiate pipeline runs without needing to manage PATs or Secrets.

 ## Optional enhancements:

 - Optionally consider configuring the Azure DevOps organization name, Tenant ID, and Managed Identity Client ID as settings in `local.settings.json` and in the Azure Function App configuration.
 In this sample, the settings are hardcoded in the code for simplicity.
 - Consider using Infrastructure as Code to create the Function App and assign the user-assigned Managed Identity to it.
+- Consider building a CI/CD pipeline for deploying the Function App.

 ## Additional Resources